02

 Four days later, Playground was live, well ahead of the timelines both Claude and ChatGPT initially suggested.

-It wasn’t effortless.
 It took multiple 10-hour days of iteration, refinement, and repeatedly simplifying the experience until it felt right.

 After taking a short break to reset, I came back on the fourth day to finalize the remaining details.